Rangers slip past Capitals for 2-1 win

+NEW YORK (AP) -- Henrik Lundqvist and the Rangers handled the challenge of facing one of the league's top teams.

-NEW YORK (AP) -- Mats Zuccarello scored a third-period goal and Henrik Lundqvist made 31 saves in the New York Rangers' 2-1 victory over the Washington Capitals on Sunday.
+Mats Zuccarello scored a third-period goal and Lundqvist made 31 saves in the New York Rangers' 2-1 victory over the Washington Capitals on Sunday.

 Ryan McDonagh scored in the first period for New York, which has won seven of eight overall and five in a row at home.

+''I think going into this game we felt like this a good test coming at the right time for us,'' said Lundqvist who earned his 401st career win. ''You can feel that we're getting closer here and this is just another opportunity for us to work on our game against a really good team.''

 Alex Ovechkin scored a second-period power-play goal for Washington.
+Ovechkin's goal was his 22nd against Lundqvist, the most he has scored against any goalie in his career.

 The first-place Capitals lost their second straight after a six-game winning streak.
 Philipp Grubauer made 28 saves for Washington.

 Tied 1-1 entering the third period, Grubauer made two saves on Jimmy Vesey.
 Lundqvist answered as he made a nice glove stop on John Carlson's slap shot about seven minutes into the period.

 Zuccarello broke the tie after Mika Zibanejad won a faceoff in the Washington zone and sent a pass to Chris Kreider.
 Kreider passed to Zuccarello, who beat Grubauer for his 12th of the season at 8:37.
+The goal was Zuccarello's first of his career against Washington in the regular season.

 The Capitals controlled the play in the second period, outshooting New York 11-4.
 Lundqvist made a key save on Brett Connolly.
 Justin Williams broke his stick on a tap-in attempt and Daniel Winnik hit the post.